demba/testrepo/README.md

 N.B.: Perhaps this can be solved by branches and merging when I read about that.

+P.S.: `reset` basically unstages and/or uncommits (*local changes*), which can be followed by a checkout in a straightforward way.

+There is a nice example on the [Atlassian tutorial](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset) page.

 ## checkout on a `commit`